 Off the Menu, written by Script Pipeline Screenwriting Competition finalist Jen Goldson, was released in early 2018.
 Industry partner Jay Silverman (Girl on the Edge), who directed the romcom, picked up the project in 2015.
-Silverman and producer Bethany Cerrona met Goldson at the annual Script Pipeline writer/industry event in Los Angeles.
+Silverman and producer Bethany Cerrona were introduced to Goldson by Script Pipeline execs.

 “Off the Menu came about 100% due to Script Pipeline,” Goldson said.
 “I was a finalist in the 2015 Screenplay Competition and attended their writer/industry event.
 There were a lot of producers there, but I remember [Script Pipeline Director of Development] Matt Misetich steering me toward Jay Silverman and Bethany Cerrona, saying they would appreciate my work–and they did!
 We soon had a meeting where I pitched the script, and boom: Jay offered to option the script right then and there, promising to make it.
 A year later, Jay, my director, was very true to his word, and we wrapped what I hope is a warm and funny film.”

 Starring Santino Fontana (Frozen, Crazy Ex-Girlfriend) and Dania Ramirez (Entourage, Devious Maids), the film centers on the heir to a Mexican fast-food franchise who goes “cuisine” hunting for the next culinary big thing, soon finding himself in a small New Mexican town where foodies come from all over to salivate over the treats of a local, authentic, and feisty female chef.